jmahon11/alarm/README.rst

 How works
 ---------

 When the date and time coincides with the current the alarm starts playing the sound is selected for five consecutive times.
-You can stop the alarm by pressing 'space' is an attempt to cancel the 'Ctrl + c'.
+You can pause the alarm by pressing 'space' is an attempt to cancel the 'Ctrl + c'.

 You can create a list and use it as an alarm sound: